How to Make Change That Sticks: 6 Steps for Lasting Organizational Impact

 2. Give it a name: Name the phase of uncertainty so that employees can more easily talk about it.
 For example, IDEO labels the feelings of uncertainty in a project “the fog phase.”

-3. Celebrate the slush: Change-masters celebrate slushiness by publicly and privately recognizing others for quickly pivoting to meet new demands, adopting a change to move the needle, or sharing ideas and promptly acting upon them.
+3. Celebrate the slush: Change-pros celebrate slushiness by publicly and privately recognizing others for quickly pivoting to meet new demands, adopting a change to move the needle, or sharing ideas and promptly acting upon them.
 When change is celebrated, we’re more likely to want to stay slushy.

 Pro tip: Embed these habits into the interview process to increase the candidate’s slushiness early on.

-Joie Lim M.S.
+Joie Lim, M.S.

 As the Impact Lead, Joie works to upskill our team to be impact experts, oversees our various impact strategies, and supports clients on how to track, understand, speak, and increase the impact of LifeLabs Learning’s programs.
 She has a Master’s degree in Organization Development, with a focus on leading change successfully and large-scale system transformation.
 Joie’s current research is on organizational resilience: the ability of an organization to continue to thrive and meet its objectives in the face of adversity by positively adapting and transforming.